Ionaru/easy-markdown-editor/README.md

   - **enabled**: If set to `true`, saves the text automatically.
 Defaults to `false`.
   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
   - **submit_delay**: Delay before assuming that submit of the form failed and saving the text, in milliseconds.
 Defaults to `autosave.delay` or `10000` (10s).
-  - **saveOnChangeText**: Saves the text only when the content has been changed.
-Without this parameter, the text will be saved periodically according to the `autosave.delay` parameter.
   - **uniqueId**: You must set a unique string identifier so that EasyMDE can autosave.
 Something that separates this from other instances of EasyMDE elsewhere on your website.
   - **timeFormat**: Set DateTimeFormat.
 More information see [DateTimeFormat instances](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat).
 Default `locale: en-US, format: hour:minute`.
   - **text**: Set text for autosave.